Engee documentation

 To enable this property, set the RangeMethod property to FFT.

-By default: true.
+By default: true

-Data types: logical.
+Data types: logical

-ReferenceRange - range of range grid references
+ReferenceRange — range of grid reference ranges

-0.0 (by default) | non-negative scalar
++ 0.0 (default) | a non-negative scalar

 Details